LyCrash/ESP32Cam-ObjectCounting/README.md

 # ESP32Cam-ObjectCounting

 ## Project description
-This project aims to create a real-time object counting application using an ESP32-CAM module to capture images and a server (PC) for object detection using the YOLOv3 algorithm with OpenCV in Python.
+This project aims to create a real-time object counting application using an ESP32-CAM module to capture images and a server (PC) for object detection using the YOLOv3/YOLOv7 models with OpenCV and ikomia in Python.
 - **main branch**: All objects listed in the coco.names file are detected and the total count is displayed.
 - **feature/lydia/specific-detection branch**: The detected objects include cars, trucks and buses, which are specified in the YOLO COCO dataset.
 Many approaches are involved as follow:
     - counter_native.py: the yolov3 model runs on each image sent from the esp32 cam and counts every object (in case of multiple images sent to simulate a video: it doesn't take into account the fact that the same object can be counted multiple times i.e none tracked object)